What Are USDA Loans, and Am I Eligible for One?

 Guaranteed loans

-Third-party lenders issue USDA Guaranteed loans.
+Third-party lenders issue USDA guaranteed loans.
 To find a lender in your area, you can use the USDA list of active Single Family Housing Guaranteed Loan Program (SFHGLP) Lenders.
-The list shows lenders that have recently issued USDA loans in each state, but don’t feel limited to this list only.
+The list shows lenders that have recently issued USDA loans in each state, but don’t feel limited to only this list.

 Today's Mortgage Rates